Direct connecting to endpoints and exploring data

-Suspicious file might requires more analysis or reporting to threat intelligence.
+Suspicious files might require more analysis or reporting to threat intelligence.
 After you save a file from a live connection as evidence, you can also download it from the Saved Evidence page in Threat Response.
 The file contents are in an encrypted ZIP format that is downloaded to the machine that is hosting the browser.
 Decrypt files that you download with the password infected.
 If you need to inspect the file without opening it, the ZIP headers are not encrypted.

 Create Enforce rules

 You can pivot from evidence on a single endpoint to create Protect policies for multiple computer groups that contain Windows endpoints.
 You can add policies to existing process rule policies or create new ones from Threat Response, where you seamlessly complete the policy configuration in Protect.

-- From the Threat Response home page, go to Saved Evidence.
+- From the Threat Response overview page, go to Saved Evidence.

 - Click one or more saved events.